wsasouza/react-query-comparison/README.md

 # or
 $ npm run dev

-# The server will initialize in the <http://localhost:5173>
+# The app will initialize in the <http://localhost:5173>
 ```

 ## :memo: License